cgu872/Incompressible-CFD-Solver---Python/README.md

 superscript (*) refers to intermediate values at the current iteration<br>
 superscript prime (') denoting the correction field<br>

+A HR scheme for the convection term implemented via the deferred correction approach, and decomposing the diffusion flux into an implicit part aligned with the grid and an explicit cross diffusion part, the discretized momentum equation can be written as:

 $$
 a_C \mathbf{u}_C+\sum a_F \mathbf{u}_F=\mathbf{b}_C
 $$